 Most makeup manufacturers have phased out the use of mercury, but it’s still added legally to some eye products as a preservative and germ-killer, said John Bailey, chief scientist with the Personal Care Products Council in Washington.
 That group doesn’t track mercury in beauty products and favors a national approach to regulating cosmetics, instead of laws that vary from state to state.

 Federal law allows eye products to contain up to 65 parts per million of mercury.
 The exposure a person would get from a product used in small quantities around the eyes would not cause a problem, Bailey said.

 “It’s added at very low levels, and for good reason,” he said.

-You can search for safer cosmetics here and here, which is also linked in the sidebar on the left hand side.
+You can search for safer cosmetics here.
 Let’s hope that the rest of the country follows suit.
 Kudos to Minnesota.